On the interplay between notions of additive and multiplicative largeness and its combinatorial applications: Multiplicative piecewise syndeticity implies additive IP0

 This proves the desired uniformity. \end{proof}

 This theorem can be contextualized as a multivariable, multidimensional, ineffective version of \cite[Theorem 1]{bakeruniform} along a restricted set of ``denominators.''
-The following is a more concrete application demonstrating the interplay between addition inherent in Diophantine approximation on the torus and multiplication used to define the subsets along which the approxmation takes place.
-The proof of the following corollary follows immediately from Theorem \ref{thm:diophantineapplication} and Corollary \ref{cor:omegaismultsyndetic}; recall that $\Omega(p_1^{e_1} \cdots p_k^{e_k}) = \sum_{i=1}^k e_i$, where the $p_i$'s are distinct primes.
+The following is a more concrete application demonstrating the interplay between addition inherent in Diophantine approximation on the torus and multiplication used to define the subsets along which the approximation takes place.
+The proof of the following corollary follows immediately from Theorem \ref{thm:diophantineapplication}, Corollary \ref{cor:omegaismultsyndetic}, and the remarks following Corollary \ref{cor:omegaismultsyndetic}; recall that $\Omega(p_1^{e_1} \cdots p_k^{e_k}) = \sum_{i=1}^k e_i$, where the $p_i$'s are distinct primes.

 \begin{corollary} Let $p \in \R[x]$ be a non-constant polynomial with irrational leading coefficient, and let $I \subseteq [0,1)$ be an interval.
 For all $d \in \N$,

 uniformly in polynomials $f \in \R[x]$ of degree less than or equal to $d$ with no constant term. \end{corollary}